the-expanse/aframe-material-collection/README.md

 TODOs:

 * Need to expose the padding/border/margin sides as seperate properties to allow them to be used in conjunction.
-* Need to handle clicks on the scoll rail better - currently its just the handle that listens for click events.
+* Need to listen for clicks on the scoll rail - currently its just the handle that listens for click events.
-* Need to add mousewheele/touchpad/joystick support for scolling.
+* Need to add mousewheel/touchpad/joystick support for scolling.
 * Need to expose DOM-like events on all the primitives, as well as getters and setters for values etc.
 * Properly document all primitive/component options.
 * Submit to AFRAME registry.